-Through our Empowerment workshops and Plant Care is Self Care Kits, Horticulture For Healing provides social justice, emotional support and resources that are designed to empower individuals who embrace the feminine spirit, trans women and girls, cis women and girls, non binary and intersex individuals.
+Through our radical self care workshops and Plant Care is Self Care Kits, Horticulture For Healing provides emotional support and resources for LGBTQ+, cisgender women and girls of colour & white women and girls, gender non conforming and intersex individuals.

 Who are Horticulture For Healing’s workshops for?

 Transgender (women and girls): a gender description for someone who has transitioned (or is transitioning) from living as one gender to another.
-2 adj. : an umbrella term for anyone whose sex assigned at birth and gender identity do not correspond in the expected way (e.g., someone who was assigned male at birth, but does not identif
+2 adj. : an umbrella term for anyone whose sex assigned at birth and gender identity do not correspond in the expected way (e.g., someone who was assigned male at birth, but does not identify with that gender.)

 Intersex people: term for a combination of chromosomes, gonads, hormones, internal sex organs, and genitals that differs from the two expected patterns of male or female.
 Formerly known as hermaphrodite (or hermaphroditic), but these terms are now outdated and derogatory.